ExtrabiomesXL/ExtrabiomesXL/README.md

 - Use the eclipse folder in your MCP setup as your workspace.
 - Add "common" and "resources" as linked folders and set both as source folders

-- To manually build the mod, execute build_extrabiomesXL.bat -or - build_extrabiomesXL.sh from within the MCP folder (scripts currently outdated and non-functioning).
+- To manually build the mod, execute build_extrabiomesXL.bat -or - build_extrabiomesXL.sh from within the MCP folder.
 - Zip the files found in reobf/minecraft.
 - Install the resulting mod archive by dropping it in the mods folder on the client or server.
 The mod is universal and works on both the client and the server.